TheBrickAdmin/cert-practice-platform/ai-templates/ai-prompt-template.md

 - Cover troubleshooting and best practices
 - Ensure accuracy and technical correctness
 - Add appropriate difficulty progression from basic to advanced
+- **IMPORTANT**: Ensure correct answers are evenly distributed across A, B, C, D options
+- **AVOID BIAS**: Do not make most correct answers option B - randomize the correct option positions
+- **BALANCE CHECK**: Verify that approximately 25% of answers are A, 25% are B, 25% are C, and 25% are D

 ### Output Format:
 Please generate: